 Caricatures of Jerusalem can be light-hearted and fun, highlighting its unique features and landmarks.
 Or they could be more critical, addressing challenges or controversies associated with the city.
 It really depends on the artist's message and style.

-Caricatures of mushrooms often exaggerate their features for a humorous or artistic effect.
+Caricatures of dinosaurs often exaggerate their features for a humorous or artistic effect.
+They might make the dinosaurs look funnier or more exaggerated in size or shape.